Thiird/Thiird.github.io/src/blogs/1_embedded_systems_intro/blog.md

 <h2 id="software">2.3 Software</h2>

-In the embedded world, we use the term <em>software</em> to refer to both the high-level code running on-device, on top of a full fledged operative system like Linux or Android, and the code running off-device that interacts with the embedded device.
+In the embedded world, we use the term <em>software</em> to refer to both the high-level code running <em>on-device</em>, on top of a full fledged operative system like Linux or Android, and the code running <em>off-device</em> that interacts with the embedded device.

 In particular, we refer to the former as <em>embedded software</em> and the latter as just <em>software</em>.